affinda/affinda-python/docs/models.md

 - `file`: File as binary data blob.
 Supported formats: PDF, DOC, DOCX, TXT, RTF, HTML, PNG, JPG.
 - `url`: URL to download the document.
+- `data`: Create resume or job description directly from data.
 - `collection`: Uniquely identify a collection.
 - `workspace`: Uniquely identify a workspace.
 - `wait`: If "true" (default), will return a response only after processing has completed.